dan-leo/masters/thesis/v8/1_intro.md

 # Introduction {#intro}

+In the world of IoT/ in South Africa, NB-IoT is the 3GPPs response to the growing need for LPWANs.

+* short description
+* captivating

-This chapter introduces the reader to various concepts relating to NB-IoT and (reasons for?) the performance evaluation thereof.
-It begins with the question "why?" before moving on to the research problem, objectives, scope, terminology, background and other various related concepts.
+This chapter introduces the reader to various concepts relating to NB-IoT +concept can also exist here+.
+It also provides reasons for the performance evaluation thereof.
+It begins with the question "Why NB-IoT?" before moving on to the research problem, objectives, scope, terminology, background and other various related concepts to fully understand/grasp the big picture.

 ## Why NB-IoT?